Tuesday, Wednesday & Thursday | September 15-17, 2026 | Tulsa, Oklahoma

 10:00-10:30am | GUIDED TABLE DIALOGUE

-Participants will discuss the keynote address focusing on 1) KEY TAKEAWAYS; 2) PERCEIVED OPPORTUNITIES; and 3) CONCERNS OR QUESTIONS
+Participants will discuss the opening briefing focusing on 1) KEY TAKEAWAYS; 2) PERCEIVED OPPORTUNITIES; and 3) CONCERNS OR QUESTIONS

 • International